modelica/ModelicaSpecification/RationaleMCP/0036/README.md

 https://github.com/modelica/ModelicaSpecification/issues/578 was that all reinits are done at the end of the event iteration using previously computed values.

 Thus the current reinit(v, -v/2); does not lead to a loop with reinit, but first evaluates -v/2 (and other reinit-values) and then sets v (and other reinit-values).
-One goal of "Clocked Discretized Continuous-Time Partition" is to preserve the behaviour of a restricted set of continuous-time models; having two different variants of reinit (with same syntax but different semantics) is counter to that.
+One goal of "Clocked Discretized Continuous-Time Partition" is to preserve the behaviour of a restricted set of continuous-time models; having two different variants of reinit (with _the same syntax_ but different semantics) is counter to that.
 In addition the current reinit might possibly in the future be replaced by some form of impulses, indicating that the changes are physical and influence other parts of the system, this does not seem consistent with how states are set in this MCP.
 Finally having a conditional setting of states is more complicated, and reinit and other similar operators naturally suggest that - and we either need to determine what it means or forbid it.